 You'll likely still have room in your gut, so dive into the crunchy Del, and then the soft Del (in that specific order).
 Before you go, order one more soft Del, TO GO.
 You might not feel great the next morning, physically, but spiritually you should be able to reach a new plane of existence.
 At least till your hangover kicks in.
 And that's what the last, to-go taco is for.
 You forgot to chug the water! -- Wil Fulton

-Order:Ham, egg, and cheese on an English muffin, two leftover donuts, a pile of free bagels (if you can get 'em), large latte Yes, Dunkin' offers dinner-type sandwich options that include chicken salad and steak wraps.
-But the beauty is in DD's glorious array of breakfast options.
+Order:Ham, egg, and cheese on an English muffin; two leftover donuts; a pile of free bagels (if you can get 'em); large latte All-day breakfast sandwiches are a glorious reality across fsat food-dom.
+But Dunkin's been doing it since the days when the prospect of a 3pm McMuffin involved a microwave and deep disappointment.
+Dunkin's all breakfast, all the time.
 So when you go at night, order enough breakfast sandwiches, coffee, donuts, and bagels to trick your body into thinking it's early morning again.

 Jack in the Box